frangr/frangr.github.io/README.md

 FRVSE is intended for educational purposes and is pretty straightforward to use.

 FRVSE is just like a small computer.
-There is a CPU, a ROM, a RAM and an handful of peripherals such as Mass Memory, a screen or registers [(See Full List)](#frvse-components) you can watch the state of the system registers(PC, reg[0]-reg[31]) and the content of the peripherals using the GUI.
+There is a CPU, a ROM, a RAM and an handful of peripherals such as Mass Memory, a screen and registers [(See Full List)](#frvse-components) you can watch the state of the system registers(PC, reg[0]-reg[31]) and the content of the peripherals using the GUI.

 To make FRVSE run code, you need to upload a .bin file, containing bare metal binaries, in the ROM path, and press the Start FRVSE button (or the Step FRVSE, if you want to step).